Those were her exact words, except for "company namin" which is the insurance company she is representing. And so I thought of writing this post.

 It rained comments on pushing certain insurance products.
 While this is normal, this is what I wrote:

 "Maybe best if you will talk to an FA you trust and know personally, do financial planning with her/him to review and re-assess your priorities.
 From there, she/he will recommend a plan that you may opt to follow.
-Madami kasing companies and products, mejo tedious if you'd compare everything."
+Madami kasing companies and products, it will be tedious and even confusing if you'd compare everything."

 The Anonymous member thanked me for being honest.
 For that, I am happy.